miladvafaieenezhad/msvsdwcomp/week 4/Readme.md

     <em>Fig.2.
 An 1-bit ADC.</em>
 </p>

-in which the opamp structure is shown in fig.
+in which the opamp structure is shown in fig.3.

 <p align="center">
  <img src=""  style="width:50%"/>